AndrewJBateman/react-app-cryptocurrency/README.md

 # React App Cryptocurrency

-Creates a crypto currency app using React.
+Creates a crypto currency app using React. npm dependencies updated oct 2019.

 *** Note: to open web links in a new window use: _ctrl+click on link_**